PTW-TUDa/eta_utility/docs/guide/python_install.rst

    Create and activate virtual environment.

-When the virtual environment is activated, *(venv)* is prefixed to the console line.
+When the virtual environment is activated, *(.venv)* is prefixed to the console line.
 The commands in the following chapters can be executed in the virtual environment without any adjustments.

 .. note::

-    Some IDEs (Integrated Development Environments) such as PyCharm will automate the following process for you.
+   Some IDEs (Integrated Development Environments) such as PyCharm or Code Editors like VSCode will automate the activation of the virtual environment for you.